Pankajbawane/NetworkSpectator/README.md

 - **Filters and Search**
   - Filter requests by status codes and HTTP methods
   - Quick search functionality to instantly locate specific requests by URL
-  - Combine filters for precise request inspection
+  - Combine filters for precise request search

 - **Export logs in multiple formats**